radicle-dev/radicle-link/docs/rfc/ethereum_attestation.md

 ## Creation of an attestation

 You need to perform 2 actions in any order:
-- Add or update an `ethereum` entry in your identity JSON.
+- Add or update an `https://radicle.xyz/ethereum/claim/v1` entry in your identity JSON.
 The entry's `account` must be your Ethereum address.
-It's highly recommended to set a reasonable expiration date as Ethereum claims don't expire.
+It's highly recommended to set a short expiration date as Ethereum claims don't expire.
 - Call `claim` in the `Claims` smart contract.
 The `id` must point to your link identity.

 ## Discovery from an Ethereum address